 - if applicable, contact you to discuss the acquisition of land or rights over land from you;

-- produce statutory documents that are required by law including a Book of Reference (a publication containing certain personal data), which is required by law, submitted as a part of our application for development consent, and which is a publically available document;
+- produce statutory documents that are required by law including a Book of Reference (a publication containing certain personal data) and a Consultation Report (setting out the responses received to the consultation and how we have had regard to them), that will be submitted as a part of our application for development consent, and which is a publicly available document;

 - notify you of the acceptance of our application for development consent by the Planning Inspectorate and subsequent decision by the Secretary of State;

 - if applicable, share your mortgage reference with lenders or mortgagees to enable them to check information which may affect them.

 GDPR article 6.1.f (necessary for the pursuit of legitimate purposes of us):

 We also have a legitimate interest to use the personal information we collect to engage further with you in connection with developing and progressing our plans for the proposed development.